suraj-sharmaDev/nextstore-backend/README.md

 The configuration for firebase i.e service_acount.json should be inside config folder named as nextstore-firebase.json (required) || (not included)

+The configuration for nginx server is in file xConf/nginx_conf.txt
+	-follow the instructions

+All the api request are saved in collection[Postman] in folder xConf/collections_nginx.json

 procedures folder contains tsql, support for the api.
 (The initialization of this folder files is required)